FaraC-scripts/Universal-Generator-Scenario-Publishing/README.md

 To enable Dynamic Openings, you need to change the Dynamic Opening field of DEFAULT_SETTINGS in Toolbox's library in your scenario's scripts from "false" to "true".
 It is under the "Hidden" category, as it is not an option players can see or change in-game.

 <img src=https://github.com/FaraC-scripts/Universal-Generator-Scenario-Publishing/blob/main/Images/Guide%20Images/Dynamic%20Opening%20Setting.JPG width=90% height=90% />

+___NOTE: Even if Dynamic Openings is enabled, AI Dungeon will have issues if there is no default opening at all.
+Make sure the normal opening field has some text in it.___
 <!--
 <img src=https://github.com/FaraC-scripts/Universal-Generator-Scenario-Publishing/blob/main/Images/Stickers/With%20Toolbox%20Sticker.png width="200" />